k78ma/quartz/content/3A/MTE 309/Pure Substance.md

 A pure substance has a fixed chemical composition throughout the system and throughout the process.
 - Examples: Water, hydrogen, air, carbon dioxide, etc.

 Notably, a mixture of liquid and gaseous air is not a pure substance.
+However, air in just gas form is considered pure.